IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 }
 ```

-In TypeScript, there is a dedicated syntax for arrays - the curly brackets.
+In TypeScript, there is a dedicated syntax for objects: the curly brackets.
 (A colon is used in between the keys and the values.)

 ```ts
 const myObject = {